MajorjcMS/WME-MapCommentGeometryMJC/README.md

 Hello,
 I started this fork of Map Comment Geometry because I had an idea for a new map comment shape and I wanted to learn about writing scripts.

 I wanted to make the "Speed Limit" polygon to reduce the map clutter from having so many point notes.
-The point notes remain visible at all zoom levels and the small polgon notes are not visible when zoomed out.
+The point notes remain visible at all zoom levels and the small polygon notes are not visible when zoomed out.

 Right now, the "SL Sign" shape is on the "Arrows" D-pad-down button that was not previously being used.